Best Time to Trek Everest Base Camp for Senior Travellers

 How can you recognise the symptoms?

-The mere possible risk of altitude sickness is expected, where you might feel discomfort in breathing, walking and also feel like you have a shortness of breath.
-If such happens, then it might be due to the age factor as well, as the lungs function accordingly, whereas, to know whether it is a serious condition or not, try to track the pulse rate via oximeter, and ensure that the oxygen level is incorporated well in your body.
+The mere possibility of altitude sickness is expected, where you might feel discomfort in breathing, walking, and also feel like you have shortness of breath.
+If such happens, then it might be due to the age factor as well, as the lungs function accordingly.
+To know whether it is a serious condition or not, try to track the pulse rate via an oximeter and ensure that the oxygen level is incorporated well in your body.

-Meanwhile, if your body experiences dizziness, unconsciousness, fatigue, continuous vomiting, red blood vomiting, skin turning pale, and loss of appetite or sleep, then there is a possibility of severe altitude sickness.
-If such happens, then inform the trekking guide immediately, and the response will be either done in rest, quick descend, or proceed with the hike further in a safe manner, depending on your health conditions.
+Meanwhile, if your body experiences dizziness, unconsciousness, fatigue, continuous vomiting, vomiting of red blood, skin turning pale, and loss of appetite or sleep, then there is a possibility of severe altitude sickness.
+If such happens, then inform the trekking guide immediately, and the response will be either to rest, descend quickly, or proceed with the hike further in a safe manner, depending on your health conditions.

 What are the preventive measures to follow?

-To avoid such kind of possible risk of altitude sickness during the trek to Everest Base Camp for senior citizens, you must follow the preventive measure guidelines from the very beginning, focusing on your body, maintaining the pace and balancing the diet plans accordingly.
-Make sure that you are hydrated well, with 3 to 5 litres of water per day, consuming nutritious fibre foods consisting of proteins, fats, and carbs, to keep you energised and hydrated all day long.
+To avoid such kind of possible risk of altitude sickness during the trek to Everest Base Camp for senior citizens, you must follow the preventive measure guidelines from the very beginning, focusing on your body, maintaining the pace, and balancing the diet plans accordingly.
+Make sure that you are well hydrated, with 3 to 5 litres of water per day, and consume nutritious fibre foods consisting of proteins, fats, and carbs, to keep you energised and hydrated all day long.

 Along with that, make sure that your body is coping well with the rising high elevation and measure it via an oximeter, just to ensure everything is okay.
 At the same time, while we suggest you have hot ginger garlic soups, try to avoid drinking alcoholic beverages or caffeine, or smoking cigarettes, after crossing the elevation of over 3000 meters, and navigate with the assistance of an experienced guide.